KPIs & Operating Metrics(New)

 Diamondback Energy (FANG) Short-Term Debt repayments (2016 - 2025)

-Diamondback Energy's Short-Term Debt repayments history spans 13 years, with the latest figure at $2.9 billion for Q3 2025.
+Diamondback Energy has reported Short-Term Debt repayments over the past 13 years, most recently at $2.9 billion for Q3 2025.

 • For the quarter ending Q3 2025, Short-Term Debt repayments rose 168.87% year-over-year to $2.9 billion, compared with a TTM value of $10.2 billion through Sep 2025, up 524.13%, and an annual FY2024 reading of $3.4 billion, down 27.66% over the prior year.